1337MoSalah/Shellcoding/README.md

 # Shellcoding
-x86 Shellcodes using various Win32 APIs
+x86 Shellcodes using various Win32 APIs implemented in assembly using the Keystone engine